wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 		 A variable is an **instantiation** or **realization** of the abstract **potential** provided by the dimension.
 			 The variable’s value at any given moment or under specific constraints (e.g., through parametrization) represents a **specific state**within that dimensional framework.

-**Parametrization** defines how the variables are allowed to vary within a dimension.
-	The **variables** are **expressions**of how the parameters constrain the dimension's potential.
-		They tell us how much the system has varied or where the system currently exists within that potential space (e.g., at a particular point on a curve, surface, or more complex structure).
-			In the recursive process of **differentiation**, where each layer of definition adds more specificity to the potential of a dimension, **variables** act as the **tools** or **markers** for realizing that specificity.
-				They carry the **specific values** or **states** that the system takes on as we progressively add more constraints or parametrization to refine the dimensional space.
-					As we apply more constraints through parametrization (second-level differentiation), the variables become more **specific** instantiations of the dimension’s potential, ultimately leading to **quantified outcomes** in the form of a solution set.
-##### 3. Third-Level Differentiation (Definition of an Instance to a Defined Constraint within the Defined Dimension: Quantification Implemented by Value Assignment)
+### 3. Third-Level Differentiation (Definition of an Instance to a Defined Constraint within the Defined Dimension: Quantification Implemented by Value Assignment)
 **Value assignment** to the parameters happens when you want to **instantiate** a specific instance of the system within the already-defined framework.
 	This assignment gives specific, concrete outcomes based on the relational structure.